-Expert 3 conducted several citizen science projects, as for example projects from nature, they were dealing with plans and flowers, [..]
+Moreover, expert DE 3 conducted several citizen science projects, as for example projects from "nature, they were dealing with plants and flowers, [..]
 Another was about a river.
-Then they went to the school, make a theoretical class, and then they went to the river to find elements and to pick up data.".
-Expert 3 made the experience that "pupils had different ideas, quite innovative from our scientific point of view, all old scientific point of view.
-And they really had a social impact.
-And they also were more motivated with the sort of outputs."
-(DE 3).
+Then they went to the school, made a theoretical class, and then they went to the river to find elements and to pick up data.".
+Expert DE 3 made the experience that "pupils had different ideas, quite innovative from our scientific point of view, all old scientific point of view.
+And they really had the social impact.
+And they also were more motivated with this sort of output."(DE 3)

-Other experts did not had certain experience with citizen science projects.
-Expert No. 1 states that "they work in various other student projects where they get active themselves and implement projects.
-But we haven't done that special (citizen science) yet. " Expert No. 4 had a similar experience and conducted a "course that builds a small model house. ...with real building materials....[...] in the context of a project course at school"(DE 4)

-Also Expert 6 & 9 were "not already involved" in CS projects, but DE 9 states that "there was something in biology, physics or in another subject where I am not active."
+Other experts did not have certain experience with citizen science projects.
+Moreover, DE1 states that "they work in various other student projects where they get active themselves and implement projects.
+But we haven't done that special (citizen science) yet. ".
+Additionally, Expert DE4 had a similar experience and conducted a "course that builds a small model house. ...with real building materials....[...] in the context of a project course at school"(DE 4).
+Also Expert DE6 & DE9 were "not already involved" in CS projects, but DE 9 states that "there was something in biology, physics or in another subject where I am not active."

 Resumée: Some interviewees have got some experience with CS-projects (3,5,8).
-Other already have conducted projects which are closely related to Citizen Science(1,2,4).
+Others have already conducted projects which are closely related to Citizen Science(1,2,4).
 And some other interviewees haven't got any experience at all.
 And Interviewee 2,5,7 would be really "happy to conduct such a project".

-Expert DE 1,3,5,6,7,8,9 don't think that a curriculum for citizen science exists.
+Expert DE 1,3,5-9 don't think that a curriculum for citizen science exists.
 Indeed at the school of expert 5 citizen science projects are brought to school, but there is no anchored curriculum of citizen science.
-Expert 3 also shares the opinion and says " I am not aware of it".

-Although according to Expert 9"many principles that are important for Citizen Science projects ... are anchored in our curricula.
-In mathematics, it is of course also common to collect data to go through different forms of representation ... and ... to interpret them. [...]", expert 9 states that: "I could not say that I have ever seen this (curriculum CS)".

-Expert 2 that in the Q1(upper school) there are conducted excursions to a company.
-There the students "simply do chemical experiments on site, where the data is analysed quite quickly" and expert 2 says that "I know that the biologists of course also do surveys internally without scientific support in the tidal flat excursion ".

-Expert No. 7 affirms: "However, the core curriculum is developed in an internal school curriculum, which can then have possible focal points. [...]
+Expert DE 3 also shares the opinion and says "I am not aware of it".
+Although according to DE 9"many principles that are important for Citizen Science projects ... are anchored in our curricula.
+In mathematics, it is of course also common to collect data ... ... to go through different forms of representation ... and ... to interpret them. [...]".
+Expert DE 9 states that: "I could not say that I have ever seen this (curriculum CS)".
+Furthermore, DE 2 said that in the Q1(upper school) there are excursions conducted to a company.
+There the students "simply do chemical experiments on site, where the data is analyzed quite quickly" and expert DE 2 says that "I know that the biologists of course also do surveys internally without scientific support in the tidal flat excursion ".
+Additionally, DE 7 affirms: "However, the core curriculum is developed in an internal school curriculum, which can then have possible focal points. [...]
 There is a column where you can enter the special features that the chemistry, physics, computer science and mathematics departments have agreed on for each grade."
 (DE 7) and sees a possible way for implementing Citizen Science.

-Expert 9 tells that there is no curriculum for citizen science "but many principles that are important for CS projects are anchored in the curricula[...] (e.g. in mathematics to collect data, represent data and to interpret,[...] or in history - how do scientists work)".
+Moreover, expert DE 9 says that there is no curriculum for citizen science "but many principles that are important for CS projects are anchored in the curricula[...] (e.g. in mathematics to collect data, represent data and to interpret,[...] or in history - how do scientists work)".